huakehe/BERTScore_and_COMET_blog/MT Blog.md

 BERTScore uses the BERT model to generate contextual embeddings for each token.
 BERT tokenizes the input text into a sequence of word pieces, and splits the unknown words into commonly observed sequences of characters.
 The Transformer encoder computes the representation for each word piece by repeatedly applying self-attention and nonlinear transformation alternatively.
 The resulting contextual embedding from word piece will generate different vector representation for the same word piece in different contexts with regard to surrounding words, which is significantly different from the exact string match metric in BLEU.

 Due to the vector representation of word embedding, BERTScore is able to perform a soft measure of similarity compared to exact-string matching in BLEU.
-The cosine similarity of a reference token xi and a candidate token xj prime is :
+The cosine similarity of a reference token xi and a candidate token x̂j is :
 <p align="center">
   <img width="100" src="img/bert_e1.png">
 </p>

 With similarity measurement of each pair of reference token and candidate token in preparation, we can move on to compute precision and recall.
-In the greedy match perspective, we match each token in x with the highest similarity score in x prime.Recall is computed by matching each token in x to a token in x prime, while precision is by matching each token in x prime to the corresponding token in x prime.
+In the greedy match perspective, we match each token in x with the highest similarity score in x̂.Recall is computed by matching each token in x to a token in x̂, while precision is by matching each token in x to the corresponding token in x̂.
 F1 score is calculated by combining precision and recall with the formular listed below.
 Extensive experiments indicate that F1 score performs reliably well across different settings, and therefore is the most recommended score to be used for evaluation.
 <p align="center">
   <img src="img/bert_e2.png">
 </p>